Safeguarding at Safe Passage

 All staff and volunteers sign our Safeguarding Code of Behaviour which outlines the highest standards of ethical and professional standards expected from all team members.
 This includes a commitment to justice and participation and to not abuse the power or influence afforded by their position over the lives and wellbeing of others.

-Beyond that Safe Passage aims to be continuously learning how better to safeguard people, build capacity in their staff through training and ensure best practice in safeguarding.
+Beyond that Safe Passage International aims to be continuously learning how better to safeguard people, build capacity in their staff through training and ensure best practice in safeguarding.

 Safer programming